MenashayAu/gravityforms-repeater/README.md

 ### FORKED
-This plugin is a fork and has been modified by Menashay Givoni (http://customiseit.com.au).
+This code is a fork and has been updatd by Menashay Givoni (http://customiseit.com.au).
+The author of this plugin is: https://github.com/kodie/gravityforms-repeater The author however no longer maintains this code hence I forked it and fixed a few bugs so that it at least work with current version of WordPress and Gravit Forms.
-I am not **actively** mainating it.
-I am however, from time to time, going to fix bugs and ensure it works with current version of Wordpress and Gravity Forms.
+Please notat that at this stage, I only maintain this code from time to time making sure it works with current WordPress version (and Gravity Forms).
-Changes in this initial fork version -
+Changes in this code -
-* bug fixes
+* a few bug fixes for when users do not fill in all mandatory fields in a repeator block
-* made it work with Gravity Form 2.2.6
+* added functionality to work with Gravity PDF
-* made it work with Wordpress 4.9.4

-Pull requests are welcome.
   Note that if you work with Gravity PDF changes are also required in the code of Gravity PDF.
 See the end of this document.

 ![](/assets/icon-256x256.png?raw=true)
 # Gravity Forms Repeater Add-On